 James K. & Elizabeth Scott family

 James was a minister in the Christian church, a physician, a justice of the peace, and served two terms in the state legislature from 1842-1846.
 In the first election when Dewitt county was formed in 1839, he lost 263-206 in the race for Justice.
 He was also foreman of the grand jury in Dewitt county in September 1847 and again in September 1848.
 He is buried in Rock Creek Cemetery, but there is no stone, and I don't think there ever was.
-Elizabeth was said to have been returned to Illinois and buried in Rock Creek, but there is no stone for her, either.
+Elizabeth was said to have been returned to Illinois and buried in Rock Creek, but there is no stone for her there.

 In 1840, James wrote a letter to a medical journal called "The Botanico Medical Recorder" that survives.
-In it, he thanks Dr. A. Curtis for his "letter in relation to the health of my son", and says his "practice is so great that I have but little time to be at home, day or night".
+In it, he thanks Dr. A. Curtis for his "letter in relation to the health of my son [Lorenzo]", and says his "practice is so great that I have but little time to be at home, day or night".
 He also says his "success is good in curing all curable diseases common in this country [but] [t]he most difficult... are chills and fevers, or cold extremities and warm head and body".
 Curtis provided advice on curing chills, and admonished James, saying "[i]t is not right to neglect your own son, in your efforts to relieve the distressed.
 Many [doctors] have neglected their own families and themselves also, till too late to do good... and this done injury instead of good to the cause".

 In 1843, James and four other men were tasked with locating the county seat of Woodford county, Illinois, which they did at Metamora on 21 Feb 1845.

 On 12 Feb 1850, James wrote a letter to Stephen A. Douglas, probably asking for help pleading the case for Dewitt county to recieve new construction projects from the state.
-The letter will soon be available in the Stephen A. Douglas archives.

-They had at least 9 children:
+They had at least 8 children:

 Author: Matt Scott